nithishmathematics/crypto-checker-pipeline/README.md

 docker run -d -p 5000:5000 crypto-checker
 Visit: \`[http://localhost](http://localhost):

-Check the report for complete Detail
+Check the report for complete Detail That is Task.pdf